 Egyptian senna, S alexandrina, is probably the most famous laxative species but the seed pods and tea made from the leaves of many other members of the family have the same effect because of the sennoside compounds they contain.

+Tracing the history of Senna usage is complicated by the use of cassia lignea (cinnamon) and Cassia fistula which is a tree and is purgative.
+The earliest reference to Senna is by Serapion the Younger (probably a pseudonym, as nothing is known about him) who compiled a book of simple medicines, used in Arabic medicine in the early 13th century.
+It is not mentioned by Dioscorides, Galen or

 The origin of Senna species is uncertain but is likely to have been in North Africa and perhaps in the nearby Arabian Peninsula.
 Many species of Senna are now established in every continent because of their adaptability to a wide range of climatic conditions.
 Historically, Alexandrian senna, S alexandrina, cultivated in Egypt and the same species named after a vigorous centre of production around Tinnevelly in South India, have been major suppliers to Western countries although commercial quantities are now produced elsewhere.
 World trade at present is probably about 40-50000 tons/year of which at least a third comes from the Indian sub-continent.

-Historically, the laxative and purgative properties of senna plants first described by Islamic physicians in the 10-11th centuries AD during the period of the Arabic enlightenment and that knowledge soon spread into Europe, probably via trade along the spice and Silk roads.
+Historically, the laxative and purgative properties of senna plants first described by Arab physicians in the 10-11th centuries AD during the period of the Islamic Golden Age and that knowledge was spread into Europe, probably via trade in Senna and other goods along the Spice and Silk roads.
 There are accounts of Senna and its medicinal use in many of the classical Western and Eastern herbals and books of Materia Medica from the 12th century onwards, including those by Gerard in 1633, the original Pharmacopoeia Londinensis of 1618 and Culpeper in 1649.
 This use remained popular in many countries throughout the 19th and 20th centuries and persists even today despite changing medical ideas and eventually better appreciation of the normal physiological role and functioning of the colon and of individual variation in patterns of defaecation.